digitalextremist/omnirepo/README.md

 # omnirepo

-Create a new omnibus repository out of a collection of existing GitHub repositories.
+Create a new omnibus repository out of a collection of existing git repositories.

 ## Installation: